chmouel/jira-ohsofancy/README.md

 password=jane
 ```

+Most command can be overriden by env flags for example for example `JIRA_PROJECT` will be
+used unless specified with the `--project` flag.

 # Usage

 Unless you override it with a flag (see `--help` for details) it will ask you
 interactively with `fzf` the needed thing to create an issue.

-You can set default with environment variable for example `JIRA_PROJECT` will be
-used unless specified with the `--project` flag.

 If you specify the `--description-file` it will use the file content for the description.